 I actually wrote a whole post about how I make money, which you can read here: How I Make Money as a Blogger

 In short, though, I do a lot of different things.
-I make some money from my blog through selling ads/the occasional branded posts, and through affiliate links.
+I make money from my blog through selling ads/the occasional branded posts, and through affiliate links.
 I also do things like freelance writing and other contract work on the side, and recently launched a travel blogging course with Travel Blog Success.

 Where have you traveled?

-As of mid-2016, I've traveled to more than 45 countries.
+As of early 2017, I've traveled to more than 45 countries.
 If you want to see where all I've been (or, at least all the places I've blogged about), check out my Destinations page.

 Where's your favorite place you've been?

 It's SO difficult to choose my favorite place.
 I like different places for different reasons.

 Some of my favorite countries include New Zealand, Scotland, Iceland, Norway, Vietnam, and Romania.
 Some of my favorite cities include places like London, Budapest, Barcelona, Savannah, Chicago, and Wellington.

 If I HAD to choose one overall favorite destination, though, it would have to be New Zealand.
 I studied abroad in Wellington for a semester during college, and have made four separate trips to the Land of the Long White Cloud.
 New Zealand has held a very special place in my heart for more than a decade, and it's the country I've spent the most time in other than the US.